luyufan498/Adaptive-Computing-Challenge-2021/README.md

 ![Inferece interval](./media/gifs/Inferenceinterval.gif)

 https://youtu.be/EY3WWD4jYp4
-Realtime adjustment of inference interval in Jupyter.
+This shows the realtime adjustment of inference interval in Jupyter.

-### Model size
+### Model size and type
 ![Model size](./media/gifs/adjustmodelsize.gif)

 https://youtu.be/rI5IlkQ1GYE
-Running applications tracking for cars: Yolo + CarID
+Running applications tracking for cars: Yolo + CarID + tracking This video shows the realtime adjustment of model size in Jupyter.
+There are 4 different model sizes of CarID for different workloads.
+This video shows the case that fps increases with smaller model.

-Realtime adjustment of Model size.
-There are 4 different model size of CarID.
+It is also supported to change AI model types for different functionalities.
-The fps increases when using smaller model.
+***Note***: Due to the resolution problems in preprocess plugins, it requires CPU for preprocessing.

 ### Adaptive optimization
 ![Adaptive optimization](./media/gifs/KV260-optimzation.gif)

 https://youtu.be/lOm2LP5qe-M
-This video show the performnace changes after using adpative optimization.
+This video show the performnace changes with above adpative optimization methods.
 - Branch 0 (Segmentation):  the inference interval increases (1->5) for less performace cost.
 - Branch 1 (Refindet&Openpose): the inferece is disabled, because there is no person.
 - Branch 2 (Yolo): the size of the model decreases and the inference intrerval increases (1->2)